 With the passing of 2SHB 1661, the legislation, effective July 1, 2020, created trust accounts for the contributions and investment returns collected to pre-fund SRP benefits.
-Under this new funding structure, the SRP will report under GASB No. 67/68 starting in Fiscal Year 2021.

 The plan Fiduciary Net Position is the fair value of plan assets held in a trust as defined by GASB.
 The Net Pension Liability is the difference between the Total Pension Liability and the plan Fiduciary Net Position.
 The plan Fiduciary Net Position represents the amount of assets collected as of the measurement date to pay for SRP benefits, per RCW 41.50.280.
 Plan assets and investments are measured at their fair value.